Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 About partnership, it might have to begin with a quote, and this is something we tackle collectively.
 We decide together to share a degree of risk.
 We succeed as a team or fail as a team.

 Priorities are always discussed and defined with the customer.
 We aim for the most value as fast as possible while seeking active user feedback.
 Because the most urgent feature could break into multiple subtasks, prioritization is dealt internally.
-There is always someone in the mob programming who puts on the focus maintainer role.
+There is always someone in the Mob Programming who puts on the focus maintainer role.

 ## Outside of a mission